Tour to Tchaikovsky House-Museum: +7 (926) 435 8687, +79-ANGEL-TOUR

 The concerts of Svyatoslav Rikhter, Emil Gilels, Irina Arkhipova, Maria Bieshu were great events in the Tchaikovsky Museum concert life.

 Pyotr Tchaikovsky lived on the second floor.
-The living room is the largest room in Tchaikovsky's house and there is a bookcase with his music books.
+The living room is the largest room in Tchaikovsky's House-Museum and there is a bookcase with his music books.

 The composer's younger brother Modest turned the house into a museum a year after Tchaikovsky's death.
 Tchaikovsky’s nephew Vladimir Davydov and servant Alexei Sofronov (who presented to Tchaikovsky museum personal property left to him according to the composer's will) helped to realize the idea of Tchaikovsky Museum.